 To assist customers with business planning and in managing risk, the Queensland Government publishes information about unsupplemented seasonal water assignments (temporary trades).
 This information is published daily (on approval of trades) and includes information about volumes, locations and prices of unsupplemented seasonal water assignments.
 This data provides a valuable tool for market monitoring.

 Supplemented water refers to water delivered from infrastructure.
 A water supply scheme owner is granted a licence depending on whether they own the storage or distribution infrastructure.
 A resource operations licence (ROL) is granted to owners of head works infrastructure such as dams and weirs.
 A distribution operations licence (DOL) is granted to the owner of any diversion infrastructure used to further distribute water, such as pipes to an off-stream channel, if they are not owned by the ROL holder.

 A supplemented water allocation holder wishing to arrange a seasonal water assignment requires the consent of the ROL holder in every case.
 For water allocations that are also distributed by a DOL holder, the seasonal water assignment rules in an operations manual will state when the consent of the DOL holder is also required.
-The Department of Natural Resources, Mines and Energy (DNRME) has no involvement in managing or approving these temporary trades.
+The Department of Regional Development, Manufacturing and Water has no involvement in managing or approving these temporary trades.

 Unsupplemented water supply

-The holder of an unsupplemented water allocation, a seasonal water assignment notice or water licence may apply for a seasonal water assignment.
+The holder of an unsupplemented water allocation, a water licence or a seasonal water assignment notice or water licence may apply for a seasonal water assignment.
 The process involves:

-- confirming that a seasonal assignment is allowed under the WMP, OM or water sharing rules
+- confirming that a seasonal assignment is allowed under the water management protocol, operations manual or water sharing rules

 - checking that sufficient water is available (i.e. unused portion of the entitlement)